One-Bowl Chocolate Cupcakes with Easy Chocolate Buttercream Frosting

 - Cupcakes: vanilla or chocolate.
 Here, I’ve one-bowlified a Sally’s Baking Addiction chocolate cupcake recipe.
 It calls for buttermilk, oil, and natural cocoa powder (as opposed to Dutch-process), and the cupcakes are moist and delicious.

 - Frosting.
 Here, I’ve made Ina Garten’s chocolate buttercream, omitting the egg yolk and coffee.
-As noted above, next time, I’m going to give cream cheese frosting a go.
+As noted above, if you’re making snowy owls, use the cream cheese-whipped cream frosting provided in the recipe.

 Here’s the one-bowl chocolate cupcake play-by-play: Place dry ingredients in a bowl.